feathersjs/docs/api/authentication/hook.md

 });
 ```

+The hook will

+- Throw an error if the strategy fails
+- Throw an error if no authentication information is set and it is an external call (`params.provider` is set) or do nothing if it is an internal call (`params.provider` is `undefined`)
-It will either throw an error if all strategies failed or merge `params` with the result from the first successful authentication strategy.
-For example, a successful [JWT strategy]() authentication will set:
+- If successful, merge `params` with the return value of the authentication strategy

+For example, a successful [JWT strategy](./jwt.md) authentication will set:

 ```js
 params.authentication.payload // The decoded payload